toddas90/RustyBot/README.md

 # RustyBot
-Just a Discord bot that I made in Rust to learn.
+Just a Discord bot that I made in Rust to learn how async and stuff works.